 The first step in any pest management program is to identify the pest.
 Weed management decisions are predicated on an understanding of the weed, its life cycle and mode(s) of reproduction and spread.
-Below are several weed identification guides recommended for North Carolina as well as
+Below are several weed identification guides recommended for North Carolina.

 Weed Identification Guides recommended for NC

 Weeds of Southern Turfgrass — contains descriptions and photos of most common weeds of turfgrass and landscape plantings in the region.
 As the title implies, many weeds of other cropping systems will are in this manual.
 This manual is available from several sources including University of Georgia, Clemson University, University of Florida and Auburn University.

 Weeds of the South — a full color book published by the Southern Weed Science Society.

 Weeds of Container Nurseries in the United States by Drs.
 Joe Neal and Jeff Derr, is published by the NC Nursery and Landscape Association and includes information about the identification, biology and control of each species.
 The publication is currently out of print but a pdf version is available.
 The linked version also includes an updated herbicide efficacy chart (2019 revision).
 Additionally, an on-line multi-character key for the identification of common weeds of container nurseries is available at NCSU.

 On-Line Weed Identification